mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 * `mlperf_submission_short_summary.json` - automatically generated summary of MLPerf results.
 * `mlperf_submission_short.run` - CM commands to run MLPerf BERT inference benchmark saved to this file.
 * `mlperf_submission_short.tstamps` - execution timestamps before and after CM command saved to this file.
+* `mlperf_submission_short.md` - description of your platform and some highlights of the MLPerf benchmark execution.

+You can find sample artifacts in this [shared drive](https://drive.google.com/drive/folders/18opEffoFEVS1AH65aI1oWx2IZ_1JzchX?usp=sharing).

 Note that by default, CM-MLPerf will store the raw results in `$HOME/mlperf_submission` (with truncated accuracy logs) and in `$HOME/mlperf_submission_logs`